ppeerttu/virtualization-benchmarks/platforms/docker/README.md

 ## Running the GitLab with containers

+1. Change directory: `cd gitlab`
-1. Build the GitLab docker image: `./gitlab/build`
+2. Build the GitLab docker image: `./build`
-2. Run the image: `./gitlab/run`
+3. Run the image: `./run`
-3. Run the runner image: `./gitlab/run_runner`
+4. Run the runner image: `./run_runner`
-4. Go to the GitLab admin panel, and fetch runner registartion details
+5. Go to the GitLab admin panel, and fetch runner registartion details
-5. Run the registration: `./gitlab/register_runner`
+6. Run the registration: `./register_runner`
-6. Restart the runner if needed: `docker restart gitlab-runner`
+7. Restart the runner if needed: `docker restart gitlab-runner`

 ## Running sysbench